yuriy-chumak/ol/README.md

 OL can be embedded in your project.
 It supports direct calls for C functions for 32- and 64-bit platforms with full callables support.

+# deprecated:
-For better (and complex) embedding Ol please check the "talkback" extension source code in "extensions/talkback" folder.
+# For better (and complex) embedding Ol please check the "talkback" extension
+# source code in "extensions/talkback" folder.
+Talkback interface was been changed to "embed" extension

 Please check the next code for sample usage: